vocdoni/dvote-solidity/README.md

-    uint64 startBlock; // Tendermint block number on which the voting process starts uint32 blockCount; // Amount of Tendermint blocks during which the voting process should be active string metadata; // Content Hashed URI of the JSON meta data (See Data Origins) string censusMerkleRoot; // Hex string with the Merkle Root hash of the census string censusMerkleTree; // Content Hashed URI of the exported Merkle Tree (not including the public keys) Status status; // One of 0 [ready], 1 [ended], 2 [canceled], 3 [paused], 4 [results]
+    uint64 startBlock; // Tendermint block number on which the voting process starts uint32 blockCount; // Amount of Tendermint blocks during which the voting process should be active string metadata; // Content Hashed URI of the JSON meta data (See Data Origins) string censusRoot; // Hex string with the Merkle Root hash of the census string censusUri; // Content (hashed) URI of the exported Merkle Tree (not including the public keys) Status status; // One of 0 [ready], 1 [ended], 2 [canceled], 3 [paused], 4 [results]

     uint8 questionIndex; // The index of the currently active question (only assembly processes)